 What I also love about this recipe?
 ONE bowl.
 SO quick.
 Less time doing dishes = SO much joy (also, this might be the most math I’ve done since 1999).
 I literally tell my husband everyday: ‘I love cooking and making a mess in the kitchen, but dishes?
 They are my joy-sucking nemesis.’
 So high-fives to this one-bowl delicious muffin recipe.

 Like most muffin recipes, these double chocolate banana muffins are best straight out of the oven or shortly there after.
-They’ll still be delicious on day 2 and day 3, but better if you warm them slightly.
+They’ll still be delicious on day two and day three, but better if you warm them slightly.
 Not that they are likely to hang around for very long.

 This recipe is based on Nigella Lawson’s Chocolate Banana Muffins, from her Kitchen: Recipes From the Heart of the Home cookbook–which I LOVE.
 It also features pictures galore of Nigella baking away in her red silk housecoat, which I find both adorable and inspiring #LifeGoals.